IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 uncertain are these estimates?
 Our goal is to answer these questions by virtue of the Dirichlet process.

-Now that we want to apply the theory presented earlier, we have to make all choices we have conveniently glanced over.
+Now that the intention is to apply the presented theory in practice, we have to make all choices we have conveniently glanced over.
 Specifically, $$P_0$$ has to be chosen, and we shall use the following:

 $$
 P_0(\cdot) = \text{Gaussian}(\, \cdot \, | \mu_0, \sigma_0^2). \tag{5}